Best movies & TV Shows like Our Great National Parks

 Discover the power of our world's wild spaces.

 A unique, carefully handpicked, selection of the best movies like Our Great National Parks Starring Barack Obama, and more.
-If you liked Our Great National Parks then you may also like: 2016: Obama's America, The Obama Effect, Meet the Trumps: From Immigrant to President, Obamas, The 44th President: In His Own Words and many more popular movies featured on this list.
+If you liked Our Great National Parks then you may also like: 2016: Obama's America, Meet the Trumps: From Immigrant to President, Obamas, Sea of Hope: America's Underwater Treasures, David Attenborough Meets President Obama and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 Narrated by former President Barack Obama, this stunning docuseries shines the spotlight on some of the planet's most spectacular national parks.